-Our founder Kevin Lyons was introduced to cars by age four by his Mom and Dad through toys and art.
-By adolescence, engineering and super building cars from complete scratch became more challenging than restoring or customizing pre-existing cars.
-The images below document some of his solo engineering and build accomplishments that he calls labors of love.
+Our founder Kevin Lyons was introduced to cars at age four by his Mom and Dad through toys and art.
+By adolescence, he began modifying GM muscle cars which lead to building welded tube-chassis supercars from complete scratch which became a bit more challenging than restoring or customizing pre-existing cars.
+The images below document some of his solo engineering and build accomplishments that lead to the beginning of Lyons Motor's.

 Kevin's mother always knew to steer him in the direction of what he loved cars and art.
 Age 5 1965

-Starting at a early age cars were a major influence on Kevin.
+Starting at a early age cars not pets were a major influence on Kevin.
 Age 5 1965